wenfengzCN/cas_vlis/README.md

 ```

 ###Additional Pip Packages
-Install the following packages by doing `pip install `  and then the package
+Install the following packages by doing `pip3 install `  and then the package
 name.
 Make sure you are using python3, such as using a virtualenv if using Ubuntu.

 * SQL Alchemy (sqlalchemy)